o-fares/CM2003_COVID19CT_Project/README.md

  ## Improvements

- After the first presentation we decided to test another method so as to have a learning behavior for our model.
+After the first project presentation, we decided to test another method so as to have a learning behavior for our model.
 The problem was with the data split, so we decided to shuffle all the data and make two sets, one train set and one validation set but totally different from the previous ones.
 We used an Alexnet model because the other model were too precise and learnt too specific features.
 Here are the results :

  <p float="left">
  <img width="214" alt="loss_alex" src="https://user-images.githubusercontent.com/65956573/99188420-1eac1280-275c-11eb-963e-bb5eb5ff8e66.PNG">